-Which properties does the Right to Acquire apply too?
+Which properties does the Right to Acquire apply to?

 It does not apply to all of our properties.
-It only applies to properties built or purchased with public funds or transferred by a Local Authority after the 1st April 1997, but there are further exemptions.
+It only applies to properties built or purchased with public funds or transferred by a Local Authority after 1 April 1997, but there are further exemptions.
 The main two being:

 Properties in certain rural parishes identified by the Government (we have a list of those parishes that are included/exempt from the Right to Acquire)

 The property is designed for, or has special features for, the physically disabled, those with a mental disorder, special needs or the over 60s

 How to apply